mytalengi/myt-pie-chart/README.md

 }];
 ```

-Create a pie chart instance, then assign it your data.
+Create a pie chart instance, then assign your data to it.

 ```JavaScript
 var pie = mytPieChart.newChart().setData(data);